raidos23/PyCompiler_Pro-/README.md

 ## Quick Start
 Requirements: Python 3.9+ (ensure Python is installed on your machine and available in PATH).
+Make sure that python3-devel or another version is installed on your machine.

 Quick tip: On Windows, simply run run.ps1; on Linux, run ./run.sh.